 We all have an unborrowed visionary living inside of us.
-The question is – do you have the courage to listen to your inner voice and to stand on the shoulders of giants?
-Or will you choose to stand in the shadow of the herd instead?
+The question is – do you have the courage to listen to your inner voice and to stand on the shoulders of giants to let that visionary out?
+Or will you choose to stand in the shadow of the herd and let your inner visionary lie dormant instead?

 I noticed that when they were uninspired, less engaged and unfulfilled in their roles and the duties they were busy with, they would tend to say, ‘I’ve got to do this’, ‘I have to do this’, or ‘I must do this.‘